Moving and copying files

 Moving or copying files

-If you want to quickly copy a single file to the Files folder or the current location, the most convenient way is to use ‘Save as’ button, which can be found in the right-hand sidebar.
+If you want to quickly copy a single file to the Files folder or the current location, the most convenient way is to use ‘Save as’ button, which can be found in the file actions ellipsis to the right of the file.
+To move files, select Move.

-Moving or copying files using the Virtual Desktop is probably the most simple way since the Virtual Desktop has a shared file system with the workspace.
+Moving or copying files using the Virtual Machine is probably the most simple way since the Virtual Machine has a shared file system with the workspace.
 Therefore, you can copy, edit, rename and move your workspace folders and files just like you would on your computer, and the changes will be reflected in the workspace file system.

 In a Linux machine, the workspace files can be found at /home/desktop/files/.
 In a Windows machine, the files can be accessed by clicking This PC, and then navigating to the files folder.